-- information about the processes and procedures in place to manage asbestos risks (for example, air monitoring procedures) - information about your asbestos documents (for example, where important documents are kept and who is responsible for updating them) - key dates (for example, scheduled document reviews, audits, or inspections) - contact details for people involved with managing asbestos in your building or workplace.
+- information about the processes and procedures in place to manage asbestos risks (for example, air monitoring procedures) - information about your asbestos documents (for example, where important documents are kept) - key dates (for example, scheduled document reviews, audits, or inspections) - contact details for people involved with managing asbestos in your building or workplace.

-You can access a template asbestos management plan on the WorkSafe website Asbestos management plans
+You can access a template asbestos management plan on the WorkSafe website: Asbestos management plans | WorkSafe

-You can also find a template asbestos management plan in Appendix D of this guidance.
+You can also find a template asbestos management plan in Appendix B of this guidance.